Drew Waters Player Props: Royals vs. Nationals

 Nationals Pitching Rankings (2022)

-- The righty's last time out came on Sunday against the Detroit Tigers, when he tossed five innings, surrendering one earned run while giving up three hits.
+- The lefty's last appearance came on Tuesday against the San Diego Padres, when he threw 4 2/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.